About Mesothelioma Clinical Trials

 Mesothelioma clinical trials are medical studies used to experiment with new treatment approaches for this disease.
 Clinical trials give hope, especially to people diagnosed with mesothelioma.
 Doctors and researchers use mesothelioma clinical trials to investigate, and hopefully prove, the effectiveness and safety of treatment methods.

-The end goal of mesothelioma clinical trials is to receive approval from the United States Food and Drug Administration (FDA) to make a specific treatment a standard of care for this cancer.
+The end goal of these studies is to receive approval from the United States Food and Drug Administration (FDA) to make a specific treatment a standard of care for this cancer.
 These treatment investigations can include:

 - Specific drugs